Friends of Burkina Faso, Inc., a 501(c)(3) nonprofit charitable NPCA-affiliated organization:

 - Improves social interaction, communication and information exchange; and

-- Educates others about the country and culture of Burkina Faso.
+- Educates others about Burkina Faso and its culture.

 - An RPCV from Upper Volta / Burkina Faso?

 - Interested in learning about Burkina Faso and its people?